-A specially trained and certified Sexual Assault Nurse Examiner at North Shore University Hospital will conduct physical evidence recovery/collection.
-The Office of Health Services does not have the ability to perform physical evidence recovery, and victims reporting to the Office of Health Services will be transported to North Shore University Hospital.
+A specially trained and certified Sexual Assault Nurse Examiner at North Shore University Hospital, a member hospital of the Northwell Health System will conduct physical evidence recovery/collection.
+The Office of Health Services does not have the ability to perform physical evidence recovery, and victims reporting to the Office of Health Services will be transported to North Shore University Hospital a member hospital of the Northwell Health System.